ANALOGIES

 Concept

-Analogies explore the blending of unrelated cognitive paths into new matrices of meaning and discovery through abstraction, relationality, and analogy-making (Grba, 2015).
-It was sparked by the joy of connecting certain songs to the films where I heard them (not necessarily for the first time) and vice versa, recalling certain films by songs featured in them.
+This generative drawing project explores the blending of unrelated cognitive paths into new matrices of meaning and discovery through abstraction, relationality, and analogy-making (Grba, 2015).
+With a range of inspirations and references in sound art, generative art, and computational art, it was sparked by the joy of connecting certain songs to the films where I heard them (not necessarily for the first time) and vice versa, recalling certain films by songs featured in them.

 Another phenomenon caused by the mechanical nature of sound is cymatics: the emergence of different patterns in the excitatory medium (usually fluid or granular) depending on the geometry of the sound transmitting device and its driving frequency (Wikipedia 2023).
 It was explored by artists such as Ron Rocco and David Hykes’ Andro-Media (1980), Ned Kahn’s Sonic Range (1992), Carsten Nicolai’s Milch (2000), Yoshimasa Kato & Yuichi Ito’s White Lives on Speaker (2007), and Gabriel Dunne’s Cymatic Organ (2009).
 Nigel John Stanford used it in his hyperaestheticized promo video Cymatics: Science vs. Music (2014) to produce intricate water, nanofluids, fire, and lightning patterns.